cuongthach137/yahee/README.md

 4.1 Make another (member) admin
 4.2 Remove another or yourself as admin
 4.3 Remove a member from the group
-4.4 Remove and block a member (Once done he should be gone for good)
+4.4 Remove and block a member (Once done you and others shouldn't be able to add him back)
 * In case the conversation doesn't have an admin, you are given the option to claim as the admin
 5. Leave the conversation